 Often, a skin abscess will not heal on its own without further intervention by your health-care provider.
 Initially, an abscess may feel firm and hardened (indurated), at which time incision and drainage may not be possible.
-However, once the abscess begins to "come to a head" and it becomes more soft and fluctuant, lancing it to evacuate the pus and relieve the pressure is the best course of action.
+However, once the abscess begins to "come to a head" and it becomes softer and fluctuant, lancing it to evacuate the pus and relieve the pressure is the best course of action.
 Your health-care provider will open and drain the abscess (incision and drainage) using the following technique.

 - The area around the abscess will be numbed with local anesthetic.